joseajohnson/joplin-plugin-code-block-display/README.md

 - **Context at a glance:** A visible language label above each rendered block tells readers the language (for multi-language documents this avoids guesswork).
 - **Precise references:** Line numbers make it simple to point to examples or quote exact lines.
 - **Offline & fast:** Runs inside Joplin using bundled `highlight.js`; no external network calls required.
+- **Fold / collapse code blocks:** A new Fold button sits in the language title bar (next to the Copy button) to hide/show the rendered code block while keeping the language label and buttons visible.

 ### Key features